Although building an effective member engagement strategy to keep members engaged can feel challenging, it’s not as complicated as it may seem.

 - After events.
 Shortly after events wrap up, follow up with surveys while it’s still fresh in members’ minds.

-- With membership renewal reminders.
-It makes sense to request feedback as members decide whether or not to renew.
+- When it’s time for membership renewal.
+Request feedback when members decide whether or not to renew.
 If members decide to leave your association, ask them why.

 - At the end of the year.
-The end of the year is generally a time for reflection, and associations can use this as an opportunity to ask members to provide feedback on their experiences that year.
+The end of the year is generally a time for reflection, and associations can use this as an opportunity to ask members to provide feedback on their experiences.

 2. Segment your members by interests.

 Not all members will feel engaged by the same activities.
-Segment your members based on relevant characteristics, such as their professional interests, membership tier, and how long they’ve been with your association.
-Then, create communication cadences for each group focusing on their unique interests.
+Segment your members based on relevant characteristics, such as their:

-- Current professionals.
-Promotion for upcoming conferences, invitations to a lecture with multiple industry professionals, recommendations to read an article on new industry developments, and encouragement to share their thoughts through community posts.
+- Current professionals: Promotion for upcoming conferences, invitations to a lecture with multiple industry professionals, recommendations to read articles on new industry developments, and encouragement to share their thoughts through community posts

-While these groups of members may enjoy activities geared toward the other, such as everyone participating in networking, dividing audiences helps guide members toward the content that is most likely to engage them.
+While these member groups may enjoy activities geared toward specific audiences, segmenting helps guide members toward the content that is most likely to engage them.

 3. Use advertising to promote engagement opportunities.